stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/RTC/LSI_Calib/readme.txt

   - RTC/LSI_Calib/stm32f10x_it.h       Header for stm32f10x_it.c
   - RTC/LSI_Calib/main.h               Main header file
   - RTC/LSI_Calib/main.c               Main program
+  - RTC/LSI_Calib/system_stm32f10x.c   STM32F10x system source file

 @par Hardware and Software environment

-  - This example runs on STM32F10x Connectivity line, High-Density and XL-Density Devices.
+  - This example runs on STM32F10x Connectivity line, High-Density Value line, High-Density and XL-Density Devices.

-  - This example has been tested with STMicroelectronics STM3210E-EVAL (High-Density and XL-Density) and STM3210C-EVAL (Coneectivity Line) evaluation boards and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM32100E-EVAL (High-Density Value line), STM3210E-EVAL (High-Density and XL-Density) and STM3210C-EVAL (Connectivity Line) evaluation boards and can be easily tailored to any other supported device and development board.
     To select the STMicroelectronics evaluation board used to run the example, uncomment the corresponding line in stm32_eval.h file (under Utilities\STM32_EVAL)

+  - STM32100E-EVAL Set-up
+    - Use LD1 and LD2 leds connected respectively to PF.06 and PF.07 pins
+    - Use the Key push button connected to PG.08 pin

   - STM3210C-EVAL Set-up
     - Use LD1 and LD2 leds connected respectively to PD.07 and PD.13 pins
     - Use the Key push-button connected to PB.09 pin